I received a phone message from CPS the day after Grace’s re-admission.

 If you have never had an encounter with Child Protective Services, it goes like this:

-They simply show up at your house or call you.
+They show up unannounced at your house or your child’s school or call you.
 They tell you they have received a call or a report and must investigate.
 They do not tell you who the call was from or what the report was.
 If they come in person, they flash a badge indicating authority.
 It is presented as a matter of urgency; you need to talk to them or meet with them right now.

-You will answer questions about your parenting and your children with someone you do not know and your children don’t know, but who has clearly inserted themselves as the child’s advocate – because you, the parent, must not be.
+You will answer questions about your parenting and your children and your day-to-day routine with someone you don’t know and your children don’t know, but who has clearly inserted themselves as the child’s advocate because you, the parent, must not be.
 And they work backwards: guilty until proven otherwise.

 It is intimidating.